ellemouton/setsolver/README.md

 This project will need the following components to work:

-1) App: A basic app (I will likely use Dart/Flutter) to capture the image & provide visual feedback about where a SET is on the picture.
+1) App: A basic app (I will use Dart/Flutter) to capture the image & provide visual feedback about where a SET is on the picture.
 2) Edge detector: which will take the image and determine where all the cards are in the image.
 Input: single image; Output: multiple images.